-- Health of the Nation Outcome Scale for Children and Adolescents (HoNOSCA): assesses mental health and social functioning within child protection and placement settings.
+- The Health of the Nation Outcome Scale for Children and Adolescents (HoNOSCA): assesses mental health and social functioning within child protection and placement settings.
 It is an internationally validated measure that can be used in comparisons with normative data and against other studies.

 - Child and Adolescent Functional Assessment Scale (CAFAS): a measure of indicators that are prevalent within child protection and placement services, including skills, development, connectivity, and dysfunction.
-Used widely in assessing and tracking day-to-day functioning of those within treatment services.
+Used widely in assessing and tracking the day-to-day functioning of those within treatment services.

 - Neuro-Sequential Model of Therapeutics (NMT): A comprehensive assessment tool for mapping the impact of early adverse experiences on the brain and for understanding current functioning based on neurological and developmental considerations.
 NMT offers clear guidelines for interventions that target underlying problems with current behaviours and also can identify key strengths and opportunities for enrichment.

 - Trauma Symptom Checklist (TSCC): A self-reporting assessment of the scale and symptomology of trauma and trauma-related stress.
 It includes critical indicators and subscales of some clinically identified manifestations of trauma.
 The TSCC is a standardised measure that can be used with medical models and other data sets.